harrymayr/Zendure-HA/README.md

 - Get telemetry data from your Hyper 2000
 - Home assistant smart mode, based on P1 meter sensor name

+### 1.0.16 (2025-03-13) ALPHA

+- Refactored the integration for simpeler smartmatching.
+- Added Numbers for socMin, socSet, outputLimit and inputLimit in order to edit them in HA
+- Changed the name of the sensors! (sorry) in order to have an easier way to retrieve the Zendure PropertyName.
+Best remove the integration and add it again (sorry again)
+- Manual power operation should work, the necessary power distribution is first divided over the phases, and after that, over the devices on that phase.
+The capacity is calculated in this way:
+        chargecapacity = packNum * max(0, socSet - electricLevel)
+        dischargecapacity = packNum * max(0, electricLevel - socMin

+Depending on the available devices, the higher the demand, the more devices are used.
+The total however wil never exceed the maximum per phase.
+At this moment the values are hardcoded to discharge: 800 and charge:1200.
+Wrong values can be damaging, so I have to find a way to make sure the user is made aware of the dangers.

 ### 1.0.15 (2025-03-09) ALPHA

 - Smart power matching; updated, but still testing.